Pricing your work as a photographer can be the trickiest part of starting to sell your photos. How much are you worth as a photographer?

-Too many photographers under or over price their work when selling.
-But in this iPhotography guide on ‘how to price my photography’, we’ll help you come up with an exact number that you can stick on those price tags to reflect your experience.
+Too many photographers under or overprice their work when selling.
+But in this iPhotography guide to pricing your work we’ll help you come up with an exact number that you can stick on those price tags to reflect your experience.

 Whether you’re a beginner or an amateur who’s looking to make money from your photos, then you’ll find this article the perfect first step to achieving that dream.

-- Either selling their work as prints or as stock images online.
-The income you make from this is fixed and out of your hands.
+Two ways photographers make money is by either selling their work as prints or sometimes as stock images online, but the income you make from this is fixed and out of your hands.

-- Alternatively, you could put yourself out for hire as a wedding photographer for example and clients will hire you based on a package.
-This package could include different products – prints, albums, CD’s etc. and it needs to factor in all the other aspects we’re going to talk about.
+Alternatively, you could put yourself out for hire as a wedding photographer for example and clients will hire you based on a package.
+This package will include different products – prints, albums, CD’s etc. and it will factor in all the other aspects we are going to talk about.

-It’s up to you which way you choose to earn and how to price your photography.
+It’s up to you which way you choose to earn.
 Use the following points to adapt to your situation.
-Not all the points may be relevant to you now, but it’s worth knowing, the more you rely on this source of income.
+Not all the points may be relevant to you now, but it’s worth knowing the more you rely on this source of income.

-When you’re thinking about ‘how to price my photography’ it is possible for an amateur photographer to charge the same as a professional because you could have similar levels of training, it’s just that one of you never went pro out of choice.
+With that in mind, it is possible for an amateur photographer to charge the same as a professional as you could have similar levels of training, but just one of you never went pro out of choice.
 Therefore, don’t think because you don’t need the money that you’re not worth it.
 You are.

 In addition to that, it is dangerous to undercharge your services at an earlier stage just ‘to get the balling rolling’ and guarantee more sales.